Hackebein/docker-ts3server/README.md

 > The physical path where the server will create logfiles.

+### TS3SERVER_LOG_QUERY_COMMANDS
+Default: 1

+Since: 3.0.0

+> If set to '1', the server will log every ServerQuery command executed by clients.
+This can be useful while trying to diagnose several different issues.

 ### TS3SERVER_MACHINE_ID
 Default:

 Since: 3.0.0

 > Optional name of this server process to identify a group of servers with the same ID.
 This can be useful when running multiple TeamSpeak Server instances on the same database.
 Please note that we strongly recommend that you do NOT run multiple server instances on the same SQLite database.

+### TS3SERVER_PRINT_ENV
+Default: false

+Since: 3.0.0

+> If set to 'true', shows the environment at the beginning.

 ### TS3SERVER_PROXY
 Default: